svarggas/Gaia-FrontEnd/README.md

 Gaia represents the earth, as the description of the name.
 It'll be seen as the focus of the page.

 ## :package: Contains
-:sunrise_over_mountains: Contains: Basic parallax page, with a gallery included. <br/>
+Summary: Basic parallax page, with a gallery included. <br/>
-:desktop_computer: Presenting: Canada :canada:<br/>
+Presenting: Canada :canada:<br/>
-:brain: Idea: Basic design of a personal project in mind.
+Idea: Basic design of a personal project in mind.